 Our rating – 7.5/10

 This is a fantastic all round mobility scooter that is extremely reliable, safe and functional.

-The comfortable padded seat is able to swivel using the lever to make it easy to get on and off this mobility scooter.
+The comfortable padded seat is able to swivel using the lever to make it easy to get on and off.

 Two driving modes mean you can go forwards and backwards using the motor, or you can select the mode which enables you to freely push the scooter manually, ideal if the scooter is stored in a garage, or indoors somewhere.